prime31/Nez/README.md

 ## Nez

-Nez aims to be a lightweight 2D game engine that sits on top of MonoGame/FNA.
+Nez aims to be a lightweight 2D framework that sits on top of MonoGame/FNA.
 It provides a solid base for you to build a 2D game on.
 Some of the many features it includes are:

 - Scene/Entity/Component system with Component render layer tracking and optional entity systems (an implementation that operates on a group of entities that share a specific set of components)
 - SpatialHash for super fast broadphase physics lookups (note that Nez does not provide any physics engine.
 It provides collision data that you can do whatever you want to with.)